libanmmuse-glitch/UserManagement-Asp.net-Core-MVC/README.md

 - **User Registration**: Users can create an account with username, email, and password.
 - **User Login**: Authenticate users using email and password.
 - **Role Management**: Assign roles such as Admin or User to control access.
-- **CRUD Operations**: Create, read, update, and delete users.
 - **Entity Framework Core**: Handles database operations.
 - **Razor Views**: Simple and clean user interface using Razor pages.